pommicket/autosdf/README.md

 - move mouse to look around
 - W,A,S,D/arrow keys to move forward/backwards/left/right + Q,E/PageUp,PageDown to move up/down
 - R to create a new SDF - use this a lot! most SDFs are boring!
 - Space to "unpause time" (start animating).
-On some SDFs this might not do much.
   Press space again to pause time, and shift+space to rewind time.
 - [ and ] to go forwards and backwards in time
 - 0 to reset location + time